AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/20.4-release-activity/20-4-project-mgt-enhancements.md

 Up until now, when you created a custom field, it was editable by everyone in the system.
 This is still the default state of a custom field, but now you can limit the sharing of a custom field to certain users, roles, teams, groups, and companies.
 And you can determine whether your recipients can manage or only view the custom field.

-Also, to make this experience familiar for you, we’ve designed the user interface for this capability to be similar to other object areas sharing throughout Workfront.
+Also, to make this experience familiar for you, we've designed the user interface for this capability to be similar to other object areas sharing throughout Workfront.

 For more information, see [Configure sharing for custom fields and widgets](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/configure-sharing-for-a-custom-field.md).